Ten years on, tsunami survivors in Indonesia hope to move on

 "Now we are focused on improving our business and helping other families in our community," she added, referring to her work of making dried fish, an Indonesian delicacy.

-Banda Aceh, which was closest to the epicenter of the 9.6 magnitude earthquake that caused the tsunami, bore the brunt of the casualties.
+Banda Aceh, which was closest to the epicentre of the 9.6 magnitude earthquake that caused the tsunami, bore the brunt of the casualties.

 "At the time, we had no clue if the area would ever return to normalcy so what Salawati represents is the people of Aceh defying all odds to survive and improve their lives," said Tomi Soetjipto of the United Nations Development Programme, who has followed Salawati's fate since the disaster.